 You may also like: Increase Number of Volume Steps on Android

-If you aren’t already using an equalizer app, or if you’d rather have a system-wide equalizer instead of app specific equalizers that are built-in to some music apps, you might want to enable the AM3D equalizer.
+If you aren’t already using an equalizer app, or if you’d rather have a system-wide equalizer instead of app-specific equalizers that are built-in to some music apps, you might want to enable the AM3D equalizer.
 The equalizer can be enabled by the toggle switch at the top right just under the Action bar.
+Enjoy the 3D stereo sound effect on your Android.